 Possible Defenses to Theft Charges

-There are a number of defenses that can be asserted if you have been accused of a theft crime in Illinois.
+There are a number of defenses that can be asserted if you have been accused of a theft crime.
 These include:

 - Lack of the necessary intent to permanently deprive another of the use of their property;